Guest review; with thanks to Michael Hamilton

 If you were friends of Godfrey Macdonald – 8th Baron Macdonald of Sleat and his wife Lady Claire – more than 50 years ago, chances are you’d have been invited to their fabulous home Kinloch Lodge on the Isle of Skye.

 Since 1972 they’ve been inviting paying guests to that home-turned-hotel.
-Now run by daughter Isabella, it’s celebrating its golden anniversary this year and still retains the unique charm of that simple initial premise – heartfelt family hospitality.
+Now run by daughter Isabella, it still retains the unique charm of that simple initial premise – heartfelt family hospitality.

 Just getting there seems like an epic adventure, driving through dramatic Highlands scenery to finally reach Skye bridge.